Our Philosophy of Education

 John Mays, Director of Bands

-Mr. Mays is in his twenty first year of teaching and is currently in his sixth year as the Director of Bands at Seven Lakes High School in Katy ISD.
+Mr. Mays is in his twenty second year of teaching and is currently in his seventh year as the Director of Bands at Seven Lakes High School in Katy ISD.
 Prior to coming to Katy ISD, he taught in the school districts of Spring, Richardson, Plano and Rockwall.

 Mr. Mays grew up in Brady, Texas where he began playing the trumpet in 6th grade.
 He attended Texas Tech University where he switched to the Horn and earned his Bachelors of Music Education degree.
 While in college, Mr. Mays was a member of the Texas Tech University performing wind bands, as well as a member of the Goin’ Band from Raiderland and Court Jesters.